sb53systems/G-Code-Flow-Temperature-Controller/README.md

 - This script allows to play with only three `Flow/Temperature` values, which means it will adjust them linearly.

 The ideal would be to obtain the final temperature of the extruded filament using a more accurate and automated solution that gives a curve closer to reality!
 This will also be useful with Filaments that cannot be visually calibrated.

-It would be ideal for filament vendors to provide just one ideal temperature!

 ### See my [Ideal Flow Vs Hotend Temperature Calibration](https://github.com/sb53systems/Flow_Temperature_Calibration) Project on Github.
 I challenge makers to find a precise, cost-effective, and user-friendly solution for the majority of 3D printers :rocket: